dlion/domenicoluciani/_posts/2020-04-15-your-codebase-is-your-garden.md

 ![heart-flower](/assets/images/posts/heart-flower.gif)

 But I think the most important thing to mention to your boss is about economics.
-Martin Fowler talked about the [Design Stamina Hypothesis](https://martinfowler.com/bliki/DesignStaminaHypothesis.html), which show us that a clean and well-maintained codebase help us to deliver more features faster.
+Martin Fowler talked about the [Design Stamina Hypothesis](https://martinfowler.com/bliki/DesignStaminaHypothesis.html), which show us that a clean and well-maintained codebase help us to deliver more features faster answering to the question `why should I refactor my code?`

 Sometimes it's difficult to find time to do a refactoring that could take days to be finished so often we think that will be a better time to do our refactoring finding an excuse to avoid it but trust me, finding the right time later is difficult and often it never happen.
 In my team, for example, we thought about a basic solution: use a tech-debt dashboard.
 Every sprint we put in our board a tech-debt task to be sure to allocate some time to do something we left behind avoiding to let it grows.
 This is also called [Planned Refactoring](https://martinfowler.com/articles/workflowsOfRefactoring/fallback.html), it's still a smell but sometimes is a necessary evil.